kawaxi/Kali-Config/README.md

 # Kali-Setup
-Fully automated Bash script to setup your Kali system, Tested on Vmware x64.
+Fully automated Bash script to setup your Kali system, Tested on Kali 2016.2 Vmware x64.

 The idea came to me when I was taking OSCP (Offensive Security Certified Professional)  , even tho I have worked hard on it its far from perfection, I used this script as learning process as well wich is the reason on why I do several things on several ways.